 • Multiple representations of individuals and entities accused of violating the Foreign Corrupt Practices Act.

-• Former CEO of numerous hedge funds, in multiple investigations, civil litigations and arbitrations arising out of the fraud committed by a former portfolio This included fully litigating three arbitration hearings in which all claims against client—including claims for fraud, breach of fiduciary duty, and negligence—were dismissed.
+• Former CEO of numerous hedge funds in multiple investigations, civil litigations and arbitrations arising out of the fraud committed by a former portfolio manager.
+This representation included fully litigating three contested arbitration hearings in which all claims against client—including claims for fraud, breach of fiduciary duty, and negligence—were dismissed.
 On behalf of the same client, Mr. Fischer helped secure a $15 million arbitration award ordering full indemnification of the client’s legal fees and expenses.
 Mr. Fischer’s representation of the same client also involved the obtaining a $6 million jury award against the client’s former audit firm for failing to bring its audit findings to his attention.
 Mr. Fischer also obtained favorable outcomes for the client with the United States Attorney’s Office and the Securities and Exchange Commission.

-• The Chief Financial Officer of a public company in connection with Department of Justice and Securities and Exchange Commission fraud investigations.
+• Chief Financial Officer of a public company in connection with Department of Justice and Securities and Exchange Commission fraud investigations.

-• Chief financial officer of private equity fund in connection with investigation by Securities Exchange Commission regarding alleged wrongful conduct.
+• Chief Financial Officer of private equity fund in connection with investigation by Securities Exchange Commission regarding alleged wrongful conduct.

-• The Chief Executive Officer of a private investment fund in an action brought by the Securities and Exchange Commission regarding the purchase and sale of unregistered securities.
+• Chief Executive Officer of a private investment fund in an action brought by the Securities and Exchange Commission regarding the purchase and sale of unregistered securities.

 • Chief Financial Officer of investment management fund in connection with investigation regarding alleged accounting fraud.